rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 > Note: The `//` syntax will start a comment that continues until the end of the
 > line.
 Rust ignores everything in comments.

-So now we know that `let mut guess` will introduce a mutable binding named `guess`, but we have to look at the other side of the `=` for the value it’s bound to: `String::new`. `String` is a string type, provided by the standard library.
+So now we know that `let mut guess` will introduce a mutable variable named `guess`, but we have to look at the other side of the `=` for the value it’s bound to: `String::new`. `String` is a string type, provided by the standard library.
 A [`String`][string]<!-- ignore --> is a growable, UTF-8 encoded bit